5G Frequencies in the UK

 Being higher frequency means spectrum is typically available in greater capacity, which allows for higher data speeds of the kind we’re seeing with 5G.
 However, it doesn’t travel as far or pass through obstacles as well, so combining it with lower frequency spectrum is important for a reliable, widespread 5G network.

-Ofcom auctioned off the 3.4GHz band of spectrum in 2018.
-EE and O2 hold 40MHz, Vodafone holds 50MHz, and Three has 20MHz.
+Ofcom auctioned off spectrum in the 3.4GHz band in 2018.
+Three has 20MHz of this spectrum, Vodafone holds 30MHz of this, EE holds 40MHz, and O2 has 60MHz.
 This spectrum, along with the band detailed below, is the backbone of the UK’s 5G networks, so it’s in wide use.

 • 3.6-4GHz